The WordPress universe contains 50,000+ free plugins. With so many plugins to choose from, it’s easy to lose sight of

-Figuring out which plugins to install becomes easier when you apply common sense.
+Figuring out what plugins to install becomes easier when you apply common sense.
 Naturally, you’ll want to protect and secure your site from intruders and hackers.
-Then, you’ll want to focus on site administration, management, performance, and functionality.
+You’ll want to focus on site administration, management, performance, and functionality.
 Lastly, search engine optimization (SEO) and branding plugins will make your site more marketable.

 Critical Plugin Categories

 Regular backups of your site are recommended to safeguard against update issues, attacks, hacks, and file management errors.
 For most websites, daily or weekly backups are best.
-Also, you can automate your backups.
+Many plugins allow users to automate their backups.

 Google’s PageSpeed tool measures the performance of a page for mobile and desktop devices, and it’s a search ranking factor that Google pays close attention.
 Efficient websites produce better experiences for visitors since it allows them to access information quickly.
 Google tends to favor fast and efficient websites over clunky and slow ones in their search rankings.

 Ensuring that internal and external links are working–not broken–is another important functionality measure.
-This can easily be addressed with the right plugin.
+It can easily be addressed with the right plugin.
 Broken links are embarrassing, impede the user experience, and cause frustration for visitors.

 Search Engine Optimization (SEO)

 I see it time and time again; webmasters don’t update/change their favicons.
 A favicon is a small, 16×16-pixel icon that appears on page tabs and bookmark bars.
 It’s the image you want to represent your site.
 For example, I designed mine with a laptop against a turquoise background.
 Some themes come with favicon options, and you can install a plugin to manage.

 - Backup: BackUpWordPress or Duplicator